DHGMS-Solutions/gripewithroslyn/README.md

 # Gripe With Roslyn
 A simple library to provide Roslyn analyzers to show how to deal with technical debt.
+Note: The analsys rules here are subjective and based upon things we encounter on a daily basis when maintaining a sizable codebase.

 ## Mission Statement
 * Provide a simple library of code warnings around method usage that can impact maintainability or performance of code.